evilmonkeyinc/jsonpath/README.md

 This object is returned by the `Compile` function.

-The JSONPath struct represents a reusable compiled JSONPath query which supports the `Query`, `QueryString`, and `QueryObject` functions as detailed above.
+The JSONPath struct represents a reusable compiled JSONPath query which supports the `Query`, and `QueryString` functions as detailed above.

 ## Supported Syntax